October 7, 2021

-During the event, NACDL and the NFCJ will honor Nkechi Taifa, criminal justice advocate and Principal and CEO of The Taifa Group LLC, with the Champion of Justice – Legal Award.
+During the event, NACDL and the NFCJ was honored to recognize Nkechi Taifa, criminal justice advocate and Principal and CEO of The Taifa Group LLC, with the Champion of Justice – Legal Award.

-In addition, NACDL and the NFCJ will present National Justice Correspondent for National Public Radio Carrie Johnson with the Champion of Justice - Journalism Award.
+In addition, NACDL and the NFCJ presented National Justice Correspondent for National Public Radio Carrie Johnson with the Champion of Justice - Journalism Award.

-And we are very honored to present Jason Flom with the first Champion of Justice - Philanthropy Award.
+And we were very honored to present Jason Flom with the first Champion of Justice - Philanthropy Award.

-Included in the evening's activities will be a special presentation by the NFCJ to Norman L. Reimer, NACDL and NFCJ Executive Director for the past 15 years as he passes the torch on to a new executive director.
+Included in the evening's activities wias a special presentation by the NFCJ to Norman L. Reimer, NACDL and NFCJ Executive Director for the past 15 years as he passes the torch on to a new executive director.

 Champion of Justice Awards are bestowed upon those individuals who -- through legislative, journalistic or humanitarian pursuits -- have staunchly preserved or defended the constitutional rights of individuals in the United States and have endeavored to ensure justice and due process for persons accused of crime.

 In addition, special presentations were made to the International Legal Foundation with the 2021 Champion of Public Defense award, and the Legal Aid Society of Puerto Rico’s Juvenile Justice Program 2020 Champion of Public Defense award.

 The Champion of Public Defense Award recognizes an individual or group for exceptional efforts in making positive changes to a local, county, state, or federal public defense system.
 Although the outstanding direct, individual representation of every defendant is one of NACDL's foremost goals, this award is intended to highlight efforts toward systemic advances through legislation, litigation, or other strategies.